We are Positive about Dyslexia

 Step by Step

 Before the assessment takes place you will be sent a questionnaire which will ask you about you or your child’s specific difficulties e.g. Speech and Language, Maths, National Curriculum levels etc. If you have any previous reports they are sent ahead to the assessor also.
+A school questionnaire will be provided for children .
+This needs to be filled out prior to the assessment .

 A full diagnostic assessment can take around 3 hours.
 For younger children this may take place over a couple of sessions.
 Breaks are always given.